Pod-Tracking/pod-tracking-web/README.md

 1. Set up [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
 2. If using [VS Code](https://code.visualstudio.com/), download the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
-   a.

 VS Code has the ability to auto-format your files on save.
 If you want to auto-format on save, then you'll have to go into the VS Code settings and enable `Format On Save`.
 This will format your files according to the project's prettier settings (specified in the `.prettierrc` file).

 ## Getting Started